WICG/bundle-preloading/subresource-loading.md

 #### Q: How does this proposal relate to Sub-resource Integrity (SRI)?

 **A**: Some thought has been put into various schemes to facilitate the adoption of SRI in conjunction with resource bundles.
 For many cases, the hashes will take up too much space to be sent to the client, and SRI adds deployment challenges (e.g., with upgrades).
-SRI is not included in this proposal draft, but we're interested in more discussion in this direction.
+Efficient SRI approaches may be beneficial and follow up proposals can be explored in this repository or elsewhere.
 A [previous draft](https://gist.github.com/littledan/18a1bd6e14e4f0ddb305a2a051ced01e#file-dynamic-chunk-loading-md) had a closer relationship with SRI.

 #### Q: Is there a way to load a bundle in a way that all network requests from inside of it are required to be served within the bundle?